ili/cctalk-net/ReadMe.md

-API based on ccTalk generic specification [issue 4](https://code.google.com/p/cctalk-net/issues/detail?id=4).6
+﻿API based on ccTalk generic specification [issue 4](https://code.google.com/p/cctalk-net/issues/detail?id=4).6

-It is basic C# .Net assembly, built for 3.5 framework.
+It is basic C# .Net assembly, built for 4.0 framework.

 Current release supports main commands with simple checksum.
 It`s ready for integration with coin acceptor (tested with Microcoin SP).
 Other functionality are mostly "TODO".